-Welcome to Hyndburn Park Primary School
+Welcome to Hyndburn Park Primary School!

 Our school is busy, thriving, popular and successful, with everyone involved working hard to help our children to be the best they can and get the most out of their time in school.
 Our curriculum is designed to promote high standards, develop a love of learning, and encourage children to become independent, thoughtful and considerate members of society.
 We work hard with families to ensure that every child’s needs are met; that each one is challenged and supported to achieve as much as they can do, and hopefully have fun in the process!
-We are proud of our school and the improvements we have made to it over the past seven years or so.
+We are proud of our school and the improvements we have made to it over the past nine years or so.
 Our website contains much information, but if there is something else you would like to find out, or if you would like to visit the school, please don’t hesitate to contact us.
 If you would like a hard copy of any of the information on the website just let us know and we will happily provide what you need.

 With very best wishes,